nevernotsean/FHI360-AR2018/Task List.md

 * Done

-## Other TODO

-* Tell Armen to update the open graph metatags with correct SEO info,
-* Get Share content for Twitter, Add a Facebook App ID, Linkedin
-* Replace all instances of 'data-src="http://sean-harrington.com..."' for images
-* Where does the last drawer_content article go?
-Add to "Technology/..." article

 5/1/18 feedback

 The up/down navigation arrows aren’t visible on the CEO slide since we changed it to gray.
 Could you either darken the arrows, or make them less transparent on just this slide?